-WordPress errors: WordPress is a powerful CMS, maybe the most popular in 2022, that has enabled many businesses to grow online.
+WordPress errors: WordPress is a powerful CMS, maybe the most popular in 2023, that has enabled many businesses to grow online.
 The bad part is that it can be an overwhelming platform for those who have never used it before.
-In this article, I will mention most of them and how to get rid of them.
+In this article, I will mention most of them and how to fix them.

 We decide to split the article (too long to be read) into smaller articles.
 You can find the articles below: